 Corporate and other costs were \$19.7 million for the Successor period and \$54.0 million for the Predecessor Stub Period which is an increase of \$46.7 million when compared to the unaudited six months ended December 31, 2020.
-The increase versus the comparable period was predominantly driven by \$28.4 million of fees related to the Business Combination and costs to prepare for becoming a public company, an increase in stock-based compensation expense of \$14.6 million related to the Profits Interests (see Note 14, Stock based compensation), \$2.0 million increase in other costs related to company-wide initiatives (\$4.2 million in operations and IT integrations, \$1.6 million in restructuring costs, partially offset by \$3.6 million in lower merger and acquisition costs), an increase of \$1.8 million in compensation expense, \$0.9 million increase in facility costs and \$0.9 million increase in corporate insurance mostly due to becoming a public company.
-For reconciliations of segment operating income and corporate and other costs to our consolidated results, see Note 16, Segment Information, to the consolidated financial statements included elsewhere in this prospectus.
+The increase versus the comparable period was predominantly driven by \$28.4 million of fees related to the Business Combination and costs to prepare for becoming a public company, an increase in stock-based compensation expense of \$14.6 million related to the Profits Interests (see Note 14, Stock based compensation), \$2.0 million increase in other costs related to company-wide initiatives (\$4.2 million in operations and information technology integrations, \$1.6 million in restructuring costs, partially offset by \$3.6 million in lower merger and acquisition costs), an increase of \$1.8 million in compensation expense, \$0.9 million increase in storease in stock-based company.
+For reconciliations of segment operating income and corporate and other costs to our consolidated results, see Note 16, Segment Information, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K